When jumping to conclusions leads you astray.

 My theory is that it’s to prepare for scams and abuse to come.

-Perhaps sometime in the future, after you’ve all forgotten about this, they’ll reach out to their “friends” (your friends they fooled into connecting with them), pretending to be you, and ask them for something.
+Perhaps sometime in the future, after you’ve all forgotten about this, they’ll use the fake account to reach out to their “friends” (your friends they fooled into connecting with the fake account), pretending to be you, and ask them for something.
 Usually, it’s some form of scam.

 While that’s annoying, it’s not on you.
 Your account had nothing to do with it, and you have not been hacked.